rmerkel/pdp8sim/README.md

 ## Current Status

+### Bugs fixed

 * JMS fixed!
-* IOT and interrupts are not supported!
-* Break is not supported!
+* Double assign in defer fixed.
-* OPR Group 1 and 2, and MRI instructions are under test.
+* OPR Group 1 and 2, and MRI instructions mostly tested.

+### General
+* IOT, interrupts and break are not supported!
 * Can load BIN files from the command line.
 Maybe add support for RIM format?
   Auto loading of RIM and, or BIN loaders?
 * No external devices... yet!
 Current thinking is to model each device as a